docker/docs/subscription/upgrade.md

 ## Update billing information

-You must be on owner of the organization to make changes to the billing information.
+You must be an owner of the organization to make changes to the billing information.

 To update the billing information for your organization or personal account: